 THIS DATE IN HISTORY: July 29

-1925: Ted Lindsay, the left wing on the Detroit Red Wings' "Production Line" and a member of the Hockey Hall of Fame, is born in Renfrew, Ontario.
+1925: Ted Lindsay, the left wing on the famed "Production Line" of the Detroit Red Wings and a member of the Hockey Hall of Fame, is born in Renfrew, Ontario.

 Lindsay makes the Red Wings as a 19-year-old in 1944; by the late 1940s, Lindsay, center Sid Abel and right wing Gordie Howe form one of the most famous trios in NHL history.
-Though Lindsay is listed at 5-foot-8, 165 pounds, he also earns the nickname "Terrible Ted" for his willingness to do anything to win.
+Though Lindsay is listed at 5-foot-8, 165 pounds, he also earns the nickname "Terrible Ted" for his self-proclaimed willingness to do anything to win.

-Lindsay is a First-Team NHL All-Star in 1947-48, when he leads the League with 33 goals.
+Lindsay is an NHL First-Team All-Star in 1947-48, when he leads the League with 33 goals.
 He begins a streak of five consecutive seasons as a First-Team All-Star in 1949-50, when he wins the Art Ross Trophy as the NHL's top scorer, and is again a First-Team All-Star in 1955-56 and 1956-57, when he has an NHL career-high 85 points.

 But Detroit general manager Jack Adams, angered by Lindsay's efforts to help form a players union, trades him to the Chicago Blackhawks in 1957; he plays three seasons with Chicago before retiring.
-However, after four years off the ice, he returns to the Red Wings for the 1964-65 season and finishes with 28 points (14 goals, 14 assists) at age 39.
+However, after four years off the ice, he returns to the Red Wings for the 1964-65 season and scores 14 goals at age 39.